xAirx/ReactNative-RestaurantAppProject/README.md

 # Project overview

-A quick overview.
+## A quick overview.

         The project consists of an app and a website depicting a restaurant.

-Redux integration managing, favorites, adding and deleting items (in this case dishes since its a restaurant app/website.

         Redux managing data from the API distributing it across the app.

-Login functionality, with registration, JWT, communicating with the backend express API.
+        The data consists of leaders, dishes, and promotions, this data makes up the content on the webpage and app.

+        Users can register and login

         The registration functionality is extended in the app which includes integration with the devices camera and camera roll.

+        Users are able to favorite and comment on dishes.

+        Users are able to see their favorites and also delete them.

         The app includes a table reservation system that also communicates with redux and native elements on the devices, such as calendar and notification

+## The backend adds following functionality:

+    Login functionality, with registration, JWT, communicating with the backend express API.

+    Check if a verified ordinary user also has Admin privileges

+    ////////// Admin panel assignment //////////////////////////////////////////////////////

+    Redirect from login to admin panel

+    Allow only an Admin to perform POST, PUT and DELETE operations

+    Allow an Admin to be able to GET all the registered users' information from the database

+    Allow admin to upload files, such as images when creating new dishes.

+    Allow admin to flag dishes as promoted or not.

+    Allow admin to flag leaders as promoted

+    ///////////////////////////////////////////////////////////////////////////////////////////////

+    ////////// Simple user "operations" //////////////

+    Allow a registered user to submit comments, update a submitted comment and delete a submitted comment.

+    The user should be restricted to perform such operations only on his/her own comments.
+No user or even the Admin can edit or delete the comments submitted by other users.

+    Allowed users to select a dish as their favorite, and add it to the list of favorites that are saved on the server.

+    Allowed users to retrieve the list of their favorite dishes from the server

+    Delete one or all of their favorite dishes from their favorites list on the server.